 StudentsQualifications for each scholarship fund differs.
 Be sure to look to make sure you meet requirements before applying.

-Download our required Application and materials.
-The Deadline to submit has been extended to May 15, 2020, and should be submitted electronically to scholarships@CommunityFoundationLF.org.
+Applications should be submitted electronically to scholarships@CommunityFoundationLF.org.
 We will accept downloaded (unofficial) school transcripts in your application.

 |Gavin Rupp “I Promise 15″ Scholarship Fund.
 Recipient must be a graduate from a high school in Loudoun County (within last 12 months) with at least a 3.0 GPA; have a dedicated career interest in allied health medicine with selection preference by the Selection Committee for students who seek a career in pediatric care and or pediatric cancer treatment (oncology).
 Award priority is given first-year students, however, past recipients may be invited to apply for a renewed scholarship in special circumstances.
 Application: CFLNFC General scholarship application and 250-300 word essay sharing why you seek to be a healthcare professional.|